A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Indexing

 Gubichev et al.~\cite{GubichevBS13} use a path index of directed graphs, called FERRARI~\cite{SeufertABW13}, for each property in an RDF graph.
-First, a \textit{condensed graph} is computed that merges each set of nodes that are pairwise reachable from each other (i.e., the nodes of strongly connected components) into one ``supernode''; the result is a directed acyclic graph (DAG) that preserves reachability.
-If the DAG has multiple nodes without incoming edges, the index adds an artificial root node connected to these nodes.
+First, a \textit{condensed graph} is computed by merging nodes of strongly connected components into one ``supernode''; adding an artificial root node (if one does not exist), the result is a directed acyclic graph (DAG) that preserves reachability.
 A \textit{spanning tree} -- a subgraph that includes all nodes and is a tree -- of the DAG is computed and labeled with its postorder.
 All subtrees thus have contiguous identifiers, where the maximum identifies the root; e.g., in Figure~\ref{fig:prepost}, the subtree at \iri{AI} has the interval $[1,3]$, where $3$ identifies the root.
 Then there exists a (directed) path from $x$ to $y$ if and only if $y$ is in the subtree interval for $x$.
 Nodes in a DAG may, however, be reachable through paths not in the spanning tree.
 Hence each node is assigned a \textit{set} of intervals for nodes that can be reached from it, where overlapping and adjacent intervals are merged; we must now check that $y$ is in one of the intervals of $x$.
 To improve time and space at the cost of precision, approximate intervals are proposed that merge non-overlapping intervals; e.g., $[4,6], [8,9]$ is merged to $[4,9]$, which can reject reachability for nodes with id less than 2 or greater than 9, but has a $\frac{1}{6}$ chance of a false positive for nodes in $[4,9]$, which must be verified separately.
-Dynamic programming is used to select an optimal set of approximate intervals based on a budget of intervals per node set by the user.
-Intervals are marked as approximate or exact and indexed for each node in sorted order, enabling binary search to check reachability for a given node.